In November 2020, Pittsburgh Playwrights Theatre announced some changes to our online 17th season.

 Our season began on December 6th with Ubuntu Holiday, which was available online through January 3rd 2021.
 You can donate now to support our new season.

 By Kim El.
 Directed by Mils James.
 December 2020.
 Ubuntu in the Xhosa culture in Africa roughly translates to "I am who I am because we are who we are."
 This comedy focuses on two African-American families.
 One embraces the traditions of Christmas and the other is exploring their newfound African customs of Kwanzaa.
 A video of our popular December 2014 production.
 The video was available to view on our website through January 3rd 2021.

 Grist From The Mill: 1902

 Written and Directed By Lissa Brennan.
-Premieres January 31st 2021 online!
+Ran January 31st 2021-February 28th online!
 In one year in the early part of the 20th century, the deaths of 196 men in one Southwestern Pennsylvania steel mill were the result of workplace accidents.
 This is the story of one that wasn’t.
 The first of a trilogy of storytelling pieces inspired by dark folklore and murder ballads, in which the steel mills of Southwestern Pennsylvania play a pivotal role.